 Chanukah – Occurs in December

-Hanukkah is the festival of lights, commemorating the rededication of the Temple in Jerusalem after a successful revolt against the Greeks.
+Chanukah (sometimes spelled Hanukkah) is the festival of lights, commemorating the rededication of the Temple in Jerusalem after a successful revolt against the Greeks.
 As part of the rededication, the victorious Jews needed to light the Temple’s menorah (candelabrum), but they had only enough oil to last one day, and it would take eight days to prepare more oil.
 Miraculously, the one-day supply of oil lasted for eight days.
 The miracle of the oil is commemorated with this eight-day candle-lighting holiday.

 Almost all Jews light candles with their families for at least some nights of the holiday, so people like to be at home during this holiday.